aspose-3d/Aspose.3D-Doc-md/english/net/developer-guide/3d-objects/manipulate-custom-properties-of-a-3d-scene/_index.md

 ---

 ## **Add, Retrieve and Remove custom properties of a 3D Object**
-Developers can Add, retrieve, and remove custom properties of 3D objects.
-RemoveProperty, GetProperty, SetProperty members of 3D objects are a set of short-handed methods to manipulate customized properties of the object.
+Developers can Add, retrieve, and remove custom properties of 3D objects. `RemoveProperty`, `GetProperty`, `SetProperty` members of 3D objects are a set of short-handed methods to manipulate customized properties of the object.
 This is the code example to set, retrieve and remove a custom property:

 **C#**